Florent de Dinechin's research

 A picture of all my former PhD students gathered at Arith22 in 2015

 Left to right: David Defour (univ.
-Perpignan), Jeremie Detrey (Inria), Christoph Lauter (UPMC Paris VI), F. de Dinechin, Bogdan Pasca (Altera), Nicolas Brunie (Kalray), Matei Istoan (PhD in progress) 7 guys and not a single girl...
+Perpignan), Jeremie Detrey (Inria), Christoph Lauter (UPMC Paris VI), F. de Dinechin, Bogdan Pasca (Altera), Nicolas Brunie (Kalray), Matei Istoan (PhD in progress at the time) 7 guys and not a single girl...